DOT Offers Proposal to Improve Vehicle Rear-View Visibility and Save Children's Lives

 - Never leave vehicles running, and keep all vehicles, even those in driveways and garages, locked up tight.

 - When backing up, always know where all children are and have them stay in full view and well away from the moving vehicle.

 - Stay alert when backing out of a driveway or parking spaces keeping the car windows rolled down to listen for children who may have suddenly appeared behind the vehicle.

 NHTSA is proposing a phased-in approach for equipping cars to meet the safety criteria for improved rear-view visibility that will be mandated by a law with 100% of the vehicles manufactured on or after September 1, 2014.
 Currently, the proposal is delayed due to automaker concerns.

 The accident attorneys at Scott C. Gottlieb, Injury Law Attorney, applaud any efforts the DOT can take to save children and others from needless vehicular deaths.
 We also encourage NY drivers to be alert for children and pedestrians behind their cars when backing up.
 Driver safety awareness is essential for keeping New York residents safe.

 If you or a loved one has suffered harm as the result of a New York car accident, Scott C. Gottlieb, Injury Law Attorney, can help.
 Our New York personal injury law office handles all types of accident, injury and medical malpractice cases.

 As you work on recovering from the emotional toll of the accident, let our Binghamton, New York accident attorney’s office take care of the rest, including the paperwork, insurance documents and other legal issues related to your accident.
-Contact our personal injury attorney today at (607) 235-2754 or use our online contact form.
+Contact our personal injury attorney today!
 There is no charge for the consultation.